This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 I often fall victim to wanting to be a foodie.
 I love to pore through stacks of recipes, experiment with different spices, and scavenge for unique foods.
 I love to find something new to obsess over, but I always find the most comfort in those things I already know.

-Ham and beans is truly a humble dish, born from the necessity of making something out of… not much.
-Simple beans and a leftover ham bone (also known as ham hock) create a flavorful meal that’s hearty.
+Ham and beans are truly a humble dish, born from the necessity of making something out of… not much.
+Simple beans and a leftover ham bone (also known as ham hock) create a flavorful, hearty meal.
 Growing up, Mom would often make ham and beans on a winter-like day, simmering away on the stove and filling the house with smoky goodness.
-I love when a meal eats like a hug (weird phrase, but you know what I mean!) and these beans are full of the comfort that tastes so good.
+I love when a meal feels like a hug (weird phrase, but you know what I mean!), and these beans are full of the comfort that tastes so good.

-Much like a soup, ham and beans starts with a base of onion, carrot, and celery.
+Much like a soup, ham and beans start with a base of onion, carrot, and celery.
 The underlying vegetal flavor actually elevates the beans.

 The foodie in me can’t help but add a bit more umami flavor.
 And that comes in the form of a Parmesan rind, available at most grocery stores or cheese counters, which gives a rich flavor that rounds out the beans.